Old Jewish Cemetery

 Due to lack of space, the bodies were buried on top of each other throughout the years, sometimes piling up to 10 bodies in one grave space.
 There are over 12,000 tombstones and it is thought that there are around 100,000 people buried in these grounds.

-No need to queue
+No Need to Queue

 If you get to the Old Jewish Cemetery and there is a long line of people, we recommend purchasing the admissions ticket in any of the synagogues in Josefov.
-With the ticket you can access the cemetery immediately.
+With the ticket, you can access the cemetery immediately.
 The admissions ticket is valid for all the synagogues and cemetery.

 Visiting the Old Jewish Cemetery in Prague is a definite must.
 It is one of the most impressive and unforgettable visits in Prague.